bejoyjon/Miscelleaneous_documentation/Languages/Dutch_notes.md

 ### On the road and in public transport
 Reisen - to travel\
-? - to book/reserve\
+Boeken / reserven - to book / reserve\
-bevind zich - find itself - to be located\ zoek - to look\
+Bevind zich - find itself - to be located\
+Zoek - to look\
 Bestaan - to exist

 ## Pronouns